Jim Loach: Career

-Michael O'Sullivan from The Washington Post gave the film a 3.5 out of 4 stars and said, "Measure of a Man is a funny, wise movie about bullying that speaks to kids and grown-ups alike".[9]
-Richard Roeper at The Chicago Sun-Times gave it a 3.5 out of 4 stars and said, "It's a sweet and knowing and lovely and funny story, but occasionally the spell of warm nostalgia is broken by painful moments of family heartbreak and cruel bullying".[10]
+Michael O'Sullivan from The Washington Post gave the film a 3.5 out of 4 stars and said: "Measure of a Man is a funny, wise movie about bullying that speaks to kids and grown-ups alike".[9]
+Richard Roeper at The Chicago Sun-Times gave it a 3.5 out of 4 stars and said: "It's a sweet and knowing and lovely and funny story, but occasionally the spell of warm nostalgia is broken by painful moments of family heartbreak and cruel bullying".[10]
 By contrast, Mick LaSalle at the San Francisco Chronicle gave a critical review, describing it as a film of "gestures and feints".[12]
 The film received its European premiere at the Rome Film Festival in October 2018.

 In 2019, Loach directed Save Me Too, the sequel to Save Me, written by and starring Lennie James.
 The cast also featured Stephen Graham, Suranne Jones, Lesley Manville, Jason Flemyng, Kerry Godliman and Susan Lynch.

 The series transmitted to very positive reviews in April 2020 in the UK on Sky Atlantic, and later on Peacock (streaming service), a division of NBCUniversal, in the United States, and Loach went on to win a BAFTA for Best Drama Series in 2021.

 Work on a second as-yet-untitled film collaboration with Rona Munro is reportedly under way.

-In 2024, Loach directed Criminal Record (TV series) starring Peter Capaldi and Cush Jumbo for Apple TV+ which attracted very positive notices, and was commissioned for a second season.
+In 2024, Loach directed Criminal Record starring Peter Capaldi and Cush Jumbo for Apple TV+ which attracted very positive notices, and was commissioned for a second season.
 He followed this quickly with Lockerbie: A Search for Truth starring Colin Firth as Jim Swire, who has dedicated his life to uncovering the truth of the bombing of Pan Am 103 above Lockerbie, Scotland in 1988.